7 Strategies to Improve Your Financial Literacy

 5. Find a financial accountability partner.

 If you're like many people, you'll find it easier to stick to new positive habits if you have an accountability buddy.
-This can be especially handy for long slogs, like getting out of credit card debt or paying off your student loans.
+This can be especially handy for long slogs, like getting out of credit card debt or paying off your school loans.

 If you can find someone who's been on a similar journey, you may be able to gain a new understanding of topics like staying on track with a new budget or keeping your grocery bill under a certain amount.
 If you can set up a regular check-in, you’ll also be helping each other.